British Journal of Dermatology

 The British Journal of Dermatology is a monthly peer-reviewed medical journal that covers the field of dermatology.
 It is published by Wiley-Blackwell on behalf of the British Association of Dermatologists.
 The journal was established in 1888 and the editor-in-chief is John Ingram.
 According to the Journal Citation Reports, the journal has a 2020 impact factor of 9.3., ranked third within the dermatology subject category.

+Origins and early early history

+The journal was founded in 1888 as the British Journal of Dermatology, published by Blackwell's.
 It was edited from 1896 to 1904 by Sir James Galloway.
+In 1917, the words "and syphilis" were added to the title, and dropped in 1950.